 The Clockmakers’ Company was established by Royal Charter granted by King Charles 1 in 1631.
 It ranks 61st in the order of precedence of the 110 City of London Livery Companies.
 It is the oldest surviving horological institution in the world, and its motto is Tempus Rerum Imperator, Latin for Time is the ruler of (all) things.
 See our History & Customs.

-The Clockmakers’ Museum situated at Guildhall in the City of London is the oldest, and is considered by many to be one of the finest collections of clocks, watches and sundials in the world.
+The Clockmakers’ Museum is the oldest, and is considered by many to be one of the finest collections of clocks, watches and sundials in the world.
 The Bridgeman Art Library have images of several items in the collection.
-It is open to the public and entrance is free.

 Most Freemen and Liverymen of the Clockmakers’ Company are still involved in horology, whether clock making, watch making, designing, buying, selling, collecting, repairing, restoring, conserving or using for scientific purposes.
 Becoming a Freeman involves making a declaration (taking an oath).
 Liverymen must first be granted their Freedom of the City.
 See our History and Customs.